If you’re looking for somewhere to see seals in California then you’re in the right place.

 Shell Beach, La Jolla

-Shell Beach, also located in La Jolla, San Diego is a great spot to see seals in California.
-You’ll often find the seals here lying on the rocks or the sand.
+At Shell Beach, also located in La Jolla, you’ll usually find the seals/sea lions lying on the rocks or on the sand.

 One of their favorite spots is on Seal Rock which is located about 100ft from the shore.